OpenTTD/OpenTTD/readme.txt

 	5. The installation directory (Linux only)
 		Linux:   /usr/share/games/openttd
 	6. The application bundle (Mac OSX only)
 		It includes the OpenTTD files (grf+lng) and it will work as long as they aren't touched

+Different types of data or extensions go into different subdirectories of the chosen main OpenTTD directory:
+	Config File:         (no subdirectory)
+	Screenshots:         (no subdirectory)
+	Base Graphics:       data                    (or a subdirectory thereof) Sound Sets:          data                    (or a subdirectory thereof)
+	NewGRFs:             data                    (or a subdirectory thereof)
+	32bpp Sets:          data                    (or a subdirectory thereof) Music Sets:          gm                      (or a subdirectory thereof)
+	AIs:                 ai                      (or a subdirectory thereof)
+	AI Libraries:        ai/libraries            (or a subdirectory thereof)
+	Savegames:           save
+	Automatic Savegames: save/autosave
+	Scenarios:           scenario

+The (automatically created) directory content_download is for OpenTTD's internal use and no files should be added to it or its subdirectories manually.

 Notes:
 	- Linux in the previous list means .deb, but most paths should be similar for others.